SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Eufy is building out its home security line.
 Now that we’ve tested its latest equipment, we’re paying attention.

-Pro Tip: Security systems are either self-monitored (you deal with security situations) or professionally monitored (your security service keeps an eye on your house for you and contacts police if necessary).
-If you’re not sure which is right for your home, our home security buyer’s guide will lead you through both options.
+Pro Tip: Security systems are either self-monitored (you handle security alerts) or professionally monitored (a security service watches your home and contacts authorities when needed).
+If you’re unsure which fits your lifestyle, check out our home security buyer’s guide for a detailed comparison of both options.

 Check out more recommendations from the SafeHome team: